Sue: A Time Monster, eh? I bet the Master’s in this story. He’s a monster and he knows about time.

 Me: I wouldn’t get your hopes up, love.

-The Master is tinkering with time, and he is using a crystal from Atlantis as his power source.
+The Master is using a crystal from Atlantis in order to tinker with time.

 Sue: Haven’t we been to Atlantis before?
 Isn’t that where the Fish People live?